We know mining and manufacturing involves crushing, cutting, and smashing. Tungsten tools are an economic way to transform material size.

 Shed Gold for Tungsten Gold at Your Wedding

 Tungsten rings are much heavier than cobalt, titanium, and stainless steel rings.
 Crafted with tungsten carbide, tungsten wedding rings have recently become popular with the male population because of their resistance to wear.
 In other words, they have become popular for their toughness.
 The toughness arises from a compound that contains equal parts of tungsten and carbon atoms called tungsten carbide.
 Highly resistant to scratching, tungsten is also somewhat rare.
-The shade of tungsten is approximately 2 shades darker than that of platinum or white gold.
+The shade of tungsten is approximately two shades darker than that of platinum or white gold.

 Traditional polished tungsten, brushed tungsten, black tungsten, and gold tungsten are various colors of rings currently on the market.
 They can be had for as much as $1200 in today's market or for as little as $30 for tungsten carbide.